 - Interaction with diabetes medications

-- Temporary energy level dip
+- Temporary dip in energy levels

 Who Should Not Take It?